Sugar Coated Evil

 So how do we deal with the “meaninglessness of life”?
 The speaker would have us believe that the only answer is service to others.
 This is where we get to the part that I think of as sugar coated evil because while this may be a warm, fuzzy “feel good” message to me it’s soul-destroying propaganda.
 It’s a plea for people to give up their own dreams and aspirations in favor of joining some wannabe Borg Collective.
 There is no moral imperative to sacrifice your own needs, wants or prosperity for the sake of others.
 You incur no debt via the mere fact of your existence.
 If you want to spend your life in service to others, in whole or in part, then by all means go right ahead.
 And if you don’t, you shouldn’t feel guilty or ashamed of that.

 I keep a stack of books I semi-humorously refer to as The Seven Books That Contain Everything You Really Need to Know.
 Two of them, Lao-Tzu and Chuang-Tzu, point out that the value of things is found in their emptiness.
 Life actually is meaningless and that’s a very good thing because a life that came supplied with meaning wouldn’t be your life.
 It would be someone else’s.
 You can’t fill a cup that’s already full so be glad that the meaning of your life is not something you are given, but something you add.
 I said above that “science doesn’t tell us the meaning of life except when it does”, meaning that while the statements about the world science gives us may not give life meaning there are those who do find that the practice of scientific inquiry is what gives their lives meaning.
 If you don’t find that to be true for yourself that’s nothing to be concerned about or ashamed of, and certainly not a black mark against science itself.
 It just means in all likelihood you’re not cut out to be a scientist and there’s nothing wrong with that.
-There’s a path out that that does suit you: go find it.
+There’s a path out there that does suit you: go find it.

 A few weeks before this video was linked to the group I linked a comic that quoted Bill Watterson, creator of Calvin and Hobbes.
 Skipping to the end: